About Charles R. Drew University of Medicine and Science – 2020

 CDU has earned designation as a minority-serving institution by the U.S. Office for Civil Rights, and is recognized by the Department of Education (DOE) under Title III B as a Historically Black Graduate Institution (HBGI).
 The University is a member of the Hispanic Association of Colleges and Universities.

-Over 80 percent of CDU students and 71 percent of CDU faculty are from communities of color.
+CDU is an exceptionally diverse institution.
+Over 80 percent of students and 71 percent of faculty are from communities of color.
 CDU is the second most diverse four-year private nonprofit college in the nation, according to The Chronicle of Higher Education (August 2017).
-In fact, a California Wellness Foundation report estimated that one‐third of all minority physicians practicing in Los Angeles County, are graduates of the CDU medical school and/or residency training programs.
-More than 85 percent of CDU College of Medicine students report that they intend to practice and provide muchneeded care in underserved communities following graduation.
+The Chronicle for Higher Education Almanac lists CDU as the top private, four-year, nonprofit university in the country in terms of faculty diversity.
+The Greenlining Institute recognized CDU as the most diverse medical education program in the University of California system.
+A California Wellness Foundation report estimated that one‐third of all minority physicians practicing in Los Angeles County are graduates of the CDU medical school and/or residency training programs.
+More than 85 percent of CDU College of Medicine students report that they intend to practice and provide much-needed care in underserved communities following graduation.

 CDU has been ranked nationally in several studies for student income post-graduation.
 A Brookings Institute college evaluation system called CDU a “hidden gem,” positioning the University third in the nation for providing the greatest value-added boost to alumni in occupational earnings power.
 In the 2019 U.S. Department of Education College Scorecard, CDU ranks as the 7th highest college in California in median annual earnings of former students one year after graduation.